spatre/CV-DIP-DeepLearning/README.md

 • Trained and tested the performance of Convolutional Neural Network(CNN) on MNIST dataset of Handwritten digits.<br /><br />
 • Also implemented the application of Saak Transform to MNIST dataset and compared the results between Saak Transform and CNN. <br /><br />

 **Note:** I had used Visual Studio as the primary IDE and C++ as the primary language.
-Have also used Python, MATLAB, OpenCV, Keras, TensorFlow frameworks etc in the projects
+Have also used Python, MATLAB, OpenCV, Image J, Keras, TensorFlow frameworks etc in the projects